-One of the changes that is often recorded is when a searcher makes a spelling change to a term that they’ve typed in after the results they received might not match what they thought that they were searching for, and they realize that they made a spelling mistake.
+One of the changes that is often recorded is when a searcher makes a spelling change to a term that they’ve typed in after the results they received might not match what they thought that they were searching for, and they realize that they had a misspelled query.

-The patent application tells us that the display of a query refinement may be triggered by the absense of relevant pages in the search page results.
+The patent application tells us that the display of a query refinement may be triggered by the absence of relevant pages in the search page results.

-Here are the steps that it suggests in returning spelling corrections as query refinements:
+Here are the steps that it suggests in returning spelling corrections as query refinements for misspelled queries:

 1. A search resulting in no, or just a few relevant results may trigger a look at possible query refinements

-2. One kind of potential query refinement is offering a spell correction, based upon a score for a query (the misspelling in this case), and it’s relationship to a highly-ranked query (the correct spelling, possibly).
+2. One kind of potential query refinement is offering a spell correction, based upon a score for a query (the misspelled query in this case), and its relationship to a highly-ranked query (the correctly spelled query, possibly).

 3. If the search engine thinks that the spelling correction offered is something a lot of people choose, it may start showing some results for the correct spelling at the top of the results page, in addition to offering a link to a search for the refined query.

-Testing when Google Might Merge Results from Correct and Incorrect Spellings
+Testing when Google Might Merge Results from Correct and Misspelled Queries

 To see that in action, I took some words from the 100 most commonly misspelled words list at yourdictionary.com.